dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

   - `num_blocks_synced`: The total number of blocks that have been successfully synchronized by the index canister.
 - **Typical Use Case**: Used for monitoring the health and synchronization status of the index, this method is helpful for determining whether the index has fully caught up with the ledger and is operational.

+## Undocumented Methods
+The index canister described in this standard implements several methods beyond those explicitly documented here.
+While `get_account_transactions`, `list_subaccounts`, `ledger_id`, and `status` are the primary focus of this standard due to their direct relevance to wallet services, the following methods are also part of the index canister interface:

+* `get_blocks`: Allows fetching raw block data for a specified range of indices.
+* `get_fee_collectors_ranges`: Provides detailed information about fee collection, including the accounts and block ranges associated with collected fees.
+* `icrc1_balance_of`: Enables querying the token balance of specific accounts.